Meet the MyHeritage Research Team

 Elisabeth Zetland:

-Elisabeth’s research talents and experience, as well as her passion for genealogy, made her a natural fit for MyHeritage, when she joined the company in 2011.
+Elisabeth’s research talents and experience, as well as her passion for genealogy, made her a natural fit for MyHeritage when she joined the company in 2011.
 In 2012 she became MyHeritage’s country manager for French-speaking markets, and since 2016 she has been a full-time member of the MyHeritage genealogy research team.

-On her favorite type of workday, Elisabeth gets a name, finds enough evidence to build a large family tree from the name, and along the way discovers incredible stories, like she did recently for the hosts of Fox & Friends (a daily morning news and talk show on the Fox News Channel in the USA) and Good Morning Britain (an ITV breakfast program broadcast on weekdays in the UK).
+On her favorite type of workday, Elisabeth receives a name, finds enough evidence to build a large family tree from the name, and along the way discovers incredible stories, like she did recently for the hosts of Fox & Friends (a daily morning news and talk show on the Fox News Channel in the USA) and Good Morning Britain (an ITV breakfast program broadcast on weekdays in the UK).

 Comments